COVID-19 Informed Consent

 - Color does not give medical advice or provide medical care.
 Follow up with your doctor about your results.
 If you are experiencing a medical emergency, call 911 immediately.

-- After the test is complete, de-identified specimens and data may be used for COVID-19-related quality assurance, validation and laboratory testing development.
+- When testing is complete, the virus present in positive samples may be further analyzed for public health purposes.
+De-identified specimens and data may be used for COVID-19-related quality assurance, validation and laboratory testing development.